Frequently Asked Questions (FAQ)

 Does it do double-spaced braille?

 We have very basic double-spaced braille implemented.
 Simply highlight the text you need to have double-spaced and select Styles > Misc > Double Line.
 This method will double-space anything with no regard for rules or formatting.
-We will add a more advanced double-spaced feature in a future update.
+We will add a more advanced double-spaced feature in a future update. [reword this answer and insert link to the document]

 Does it give options to suppress contractions for early braille readers?